 - 1 teaspoon plus one cup fruit juice

-Spread ½ cup chilled pudding in each tart cavity.
-You can make your own vanilla pudding or pie filling, or you can use Oetker’s Whip It to cover the tart cavity.
+To assemble the tart, spread ½ cup chilled pudding in each tart cavity.
 Arrange sliced strawberries on pudding until cavity is covered, overlapping fruit as needed.
-Spoon glaze over fruit until completely covered.
+Spoon Dr. Oetker cake glaze over fruit until completely covered.
 Refrigerate for at least one hour before serving.